nlksg/ConCost/README.md

-# ConCost: Construction Company Double-Entry Bookkeeping System
+# ConCost: ***proof of concept*** - Construction Company Double-Entry Bookkeeping System ( under development with github copilot GPT-4.1 and Gemini 2.5 Pro)

 This Django project provides a double-entry bookkeeping system for construction companies.
 It supports: